 No Attack Throws.
-I use the Target 20 system with an attack bonus progression based on the attack throw progression in ACKS and descending armor class.
+I use the Target 20 system with an attack bonus progression based on the attack throw progression in a vaguely B/X manner and descending armor class.

 Dungeon traps level.
 They didn't believe I would take their joking comment seriously but the added level of WTF they expressed when the first pit trap was suddenly deeper made it worth it.
 This will do four things, add WTF, discourage them from trap checking with livestock and hirelings, make it harder for them to metagame a dungeon any replacement characters haven't been in, and it further encourages them to stay in the dungeon longer.
 Naturally dungeon traps will only level when the players do, which is only after they have left the dungeon and made it to a civilized place for rest.